LKochan123/MST-Visualisation/README.md

 # MST-Visualisation
-MST visualisation based on Poland voivodeships, written in pygame
+MST visualisation based on Poland voivodeships, wrote in pygame